 - 350-400 oncology nurses on staff

 - Specialty services – survivorship care, social work, prevention education, smoking cessation, oncodermatology service, cardiotoxicity service, support groups, cancer boutique, and exercise & nutrition support, and such complementary services as therapeutic massage, relaxation imagery, Reiki touch, yoga, pet visitation, and art expression.

-- 10 Care Centers throughout the state in Waterbury, Derby, Orange, New Haven, North Haven, Torrington, Sharon, Guilford, Fairfield and Trumbull, and locations at Greenwich Hospital and Saint Francis Hospital in Hartford.
+- Cancer Care Centers throughout Connecticut in Waterbury, Derby, Old Saybrook, Orange, North Haven, Torrington, Guilford, Fairfield and Trumbull, and locations at Greenwich Hospital and Saint Francis Hospital in Hartford.